dkublik/jekyll-now/_posts/2017-02-27-the magic behind the spock.md

 will be call to [DefaultGroovyMethods.rightShift(Number self, Number operand)](https://github.com/groovy/groovy-core/blob/GROOVY_2_4_3/src/main/org/codehaus/groovy/runtime/DefaultGroovyMethods.java) and not stubbing a method call

 * _then:_
-will just be label with no extra functionality like asserting every comparision
+will just be a label with no extra functionality like asserting every comparision

-So somewhere between compilation and execution must exist an extension point to which Spock reaches to perfom it's tricks.
+So somewhere between a compilation and an execution must exist an extension point to which Spock reaches to perfom it's tricks.

 &nbsp;